 Ortho-function is related to the accumulation of positive experiences in performing tasks related to age-appropriate system of biological and social demands.
 Dysfunction is not inherent in the child but is a product of his interaction with the environment or the way in which he is perceived by others.
 Ortho-function is the free will to find new solutions to new, previously unknown problems and to learn to be independent.
 It is a self-reinforcing, spiral-like mechanism of motivation, learning, and accomplishment.

 Biological and social demands increase as the child grows older.
 A succession of failures is certain to affect his growing range of activities.
 As age advances, the likelihood of a spontaneous resumption of adaptive behavior decreases and dysfunction develops.
-Leaning is a process that relates to every component of personality.
+Learning is a process that relates to every component of personality.

 Conductive Education’s mission is to achieve adaptation, learning, and rehabilitation of the whole personality that has been dysfunctional.
 Ortho-function is an approach to life and disability that recognizes the importance of the connection between effort, motivation, lifetime learning, achievement, problem-solving, and dynamic potential.